alphagov/content-publisher/docs/adr/0002-use-local-datastore.md

 - Expanded Links
 - Combination of local and publisher API workflows
 - Hard to feedback to use on asynchronous API updates
-- Content-Schema may not matching Rails validations causing unhelpful error messages
+- Content-Schema may not match Rails validations causing unhelpful error messages

 ## Decision
 We will use a local datastore which syncs to the publishing api.